dgraph-io/dgraph/wiki/content/deploy/index.md

   size of predicates and groups they belong to.

+## Dgraphzero

+Dgraphzero is a binary which controls the Dgraph cluster.
+It automatically moves data between different dgraph instances based on the size of the data served by each instance.

+It is mandatory to run atleast one `dgraphzero` node before running any whether `dgraph`.
+Options present for `dgraphzero` can be seen by running `dgraphzero --help`.

+* dgraphzero stores information about the cluster.
+* `--replicas` is the option that controls the replication factor. (i.e. number of replicas per data shard, including the original shard)
+* Whenever a new machine is brought up it is assigned a group based on replication factor.
+If replication factor is 1 then each node will serve different group.
+If replication factor is 2 and you launch 4 machines then first two machines would server group 1 and next two machines would server group 2.
+* dgraphzero also monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.

 ## Running Dgraph

 {{% notice "tip" %}}  All Dgraph tools have `--help`.
 To view all the flags, run `dgraph --help`, it's a great way to familiarize yourself with the tools.{{% /notice %}}